-What is a DNS Leak?
+What Is a DNS Leak?

 Normal resolution versus a broken path

 Testing involves visiting a reputable leak test page or inspecting which resolver answers your queries while the VPN claims to be connected.
-Corporate networks sometimes force internal DNS for compliance; consumer VPNs should document how they pin DNS while connected.
+Corporate networks sometimes force internal DNS for compliance.
+Consumer VPNs should document how they pin DNS while connected.

 Why marketers and fraud teams care